European shares pause near record high with eyes on U.S. inflation data | Business

 European shares pause near record high with eyes on U.S. inflation data

-European shares hovered just below all-time highs on Tuesday as strong export data from China reinforced optimism around a swift global economic recovery, while investor attention turned to key U.S. inflation figures due later in the day.
-The pan-European STOXX 600 and the export-heavy German stock index rose 0.2% each as data showed China's exports grew at a robust pace in March and import growth surged to its highest in four years.
+European shares hovered just below all-time highs on Tuesday as investors awaited data that is expected to show a pickup in U.S. inflation on the back of a swift global economic recovery.
+The pan-European STOXX 600 rose 0.3% and the export-heavy German stock index gained 0.4%, as data also showed China's exports grew at a robust pace in March and import growth surged to its highest in four years.

-European technology stocks, retail and travel-related stocks were among the biggest gainers by 0745 GMT.
+European retail, travel-related and auto stocks were among the biggest gainers by 1000 GMT.
 The benchmark STOXX 600 has surged to record highs this month after coming under pressure in March from rising bond yields, as central banks globally maintained an accommodative stance on monetary policy despite fears of a jump in inflation.

 Data due at 1230 GMT is likely to show the U.S. consumer price index (CPI) edged up 0.5% in March following a 0.4% gain in the previous month.
 "Markets have become complacent about the inflation question, justifying it as the Street becoming more 'comfortable' with rising inflation," said Jeffrey Halley, senior market analyst at OANDA.